gokcehan/lf/doc.md

 	set sortby 'time'  # string value with single quotes (whitespaces) set sortby "time"  # string value with double quotes (backslash escapes)

-Command `setlocal` is used to set a local option for a directory which can be boolean or string.
+Command `setlocal` is used to set a local option for a directory which can be a boolean or string.
 Currently supported local options are `dirfirst`, `dironly`, `hidden`, `info`, `reverse`, and `sortby`.
 Adding a trailing path separator (i.e. `/` for Unix and `\` for Windows) sets the option for the given directory along with its subdirectories: